 What truly is important in the near term.

 Because to accomplish your monthly goals, you need to complete your tasks within each week of the month.

 Weekly Planner – Your Small Tasks

-Note that although I call the weekly activities “Small Tasks,” they are called that way simply because the week is a short period, and anything that you do within the week happens lightning fast.
+Although I call the weekly activities “small tasks,” they are called that way simply because the week is a short period, and anything you do within the week happens lightning fast.
 But you don’t have to think about them in that manner; each weekly task, no matter how small, is still a part of your big plan.

 It might seem like a small thing to do ten squats every day of the week, but if that is part of your overall health plan or maybe the goal of running a marathon one day, it’s no longer small.
 It’s easy and quick, but you should look at it as a stepping stone to something bigger.

-As a matter of fact, a lot of the things you do on a weekly and daily basis seem too small or too simple.
-But fear not: as you go through with your plan, you will keep challenging yourself more and more.
+As a matter of fact, many of the things you do on a weekly and daily basis seem small or simple at first sight.
+But fear not; as you go through with your plan, you will keep challenging yourself more and more.
 It’s okay to start small, so long as you aim to eventually go big.

 How To Do Your Weekly Plan

 There are two sides to your weekly plan: